crabshank/Cheat-engine-tools/readme.md

 If **m**==1: Prints all executed instructions in the order they were executed "#…", and the number of times they have been executed, in parentheses; if **m**==0 or nil: Prints in ascending order of times executed.

-**p** is a (full path to a) file name, where the trace will be saved; if unspecified or nil or `''`, the trace will be printed to the console (Use double backslashes instead on single ones).
+**p** is a (full path to a) file name, where the trace will be saved; if unspecified or nil or `''`, the trace will be printed to the console (Use double backslashes instead on single ones) (".asm" extension is recommended).

 If **n** is a specified, non-empty string, then it will print the saved trace saved with that name (see *.saved()* method); if an empty string it will print the current trace.